MIbrahim71/MIbrahim71/README.md

 # 💫 About Me:
-☁️ I am a STEM graduate from the UK looking to get into tech <br>⚡️ Interested in fullstack development & cloud<br>👾 Currently learning React + Typescript
+☁️ I am a STEM graduate from the UK looking to get into tech <br>⚡️ Interested in fullstack development & cloud<br>👾 Currently learning NextJS

 ## 🌐 Socials: